AI Architecture User Guide

 Decision History Issues

-Decision history files (.hist) are persisted automatically.
-If you suspect corrupted history is affecting AI quality, you can delete the relevant .hist file from your strategy’s market folder — the EA will start fresh with no history on the next assessment cycle.
+Decision history files (.jsonl) are persisted automatically.
+If you suspect corrupted history is affecting AI quality, you can delete the relevant .jsonl file from your strategy's Tester\history\ (or Live\<accountNumber>\history\) folder — the EA will start fresh with no history on the next assessment cycle.

 Appendix: JSON Response Schema